A sOLID BACKUP

-Now imagine a lightning strike or a flood takes out your server, or worse, something catastrophic happens to the building.
+Imagine that a lightning strike or a flood takes out your server, someone deletes a folder, or the data gets infected with Ransomware.
 All the information on which you’ve built your business is gone.

-Data backups are critical for small businesses, not only from a disaster recovery point of view, but for your piece of mind.
-Next to the emergency response plan, which contains the steps that need to be taken to make sure everyone is safe, having a business continuity plan is essential, and backups are a key component in resuming operations following any disaster.
+Data backups are critical for businesses and individuals, not only from a disaster recovery point of view but also for your peace of mind.
+In business, next to an emergency response plan, which contains the steps that need to be taken to ensure everyone is safe, having a business continuity plan is essential.
+Backups are a key component in resuming operations following any disaster.

-In order to keep your data safe through almost any failure scenario requires a process, planning, and a little paranoia.
-Imagining disaster scenarios isn’t fun for most people, but we IT people see these situations all the time, so we don’t have to imagine them.
-And from all this experience, the industry has come up with a strategy for multiple backups.
+Keeping your data safe through almost any failure scenario requires a process, planning, and a little paranoia.
+Imagining disaster scenarios isn’t fun for most people, but IT people see these situations all the time, so we don’t have to imagine them.
+And from all this experience, the industry has devised a strategy for multiple backups.
 In our love of acronyms, we call it the 3-2-1 Backup Rule.

 Wait, backups for backups?